myERP/interview-frontend/Core/README.md

 Edit the `exercise5/exercise5.java` file and write in Java, a method which sort a list of employees.
 The employee must be sorted by name.

 *Suggested effort: 10 minutes*

+## Exercise 6: Removing duplicate elements from a List

+Edit the `exercise5/exercise6.java` file and write in Java, a method which removes all duplicate elements from a List.

+Example: List("a", "b", "b", "c", "d", "c", "e") => List("a", "b", "c", "d", "e")

+*Suggested effort: 10 minutes*